cellgeni/nf-scautoqc/README.md

 ## Files:
 * `main.nf` - the Nextflow pipeline that executes scAutoQC pipeline.
 * `nextflow.config` - the configuration script that allows the processes to be submitted to IBM LSF on Sanger's HPC and ensures correct environment is set via singularity container (this is an absolute path).
 Global default parameters are also set in this file and some contain absolute paths.
-* `RESUME-starsolo` - an example run script that executes the pipeline it has four hardcoded argument: `/path/to/sample/file`, `/path/to/starsolo-results`, `/path/to/cellbender-results`, (optional: `/path/to/metadata/file`) that need to be changed based on your local set up.
+* `RESUME-scautoqc-all` - an example run script that executes the whole pipeline, it has four hardcoded argument: `/path/to/sample/file`, `/path/to/starsolo-results`, `/path/to/cellbender-results`, (optional: `/path/to/metadata/file`) that need to be changed based on your local set up.
+* `RESUME-scautoqc-afterqc` - an example run script that executes the pipeline after run_qc and find_doublets steps, it has four hardcoded argument: `/path/to/sample/file`, `/path/to/postqc/objects`, `/path/to/scrublet/csvs`, (optional: `/path/to/metadata/file`) that need to be changed based on your local set up.
 * `bin/gather_matrices.py` - a Python script that gathers matrices from STARsolo, Velocyto and Cellbender outputs.
 * `bin/qc.py` - a Python script that runs automatic QC workflow.
 * `bin/flag_doublet.py` - a Python script that runs scrublet to find doublets.